thejessewinton/tinylight/README.md

-# tinylightbox 🎉
+# tinylight 🎉

 ## This package is a work in progress!
 ---
-tinylightbox is a tiny, fast, and unopinionated lightbox component for React projects.
+tinylight is a tiny, fast, and unopinionated lightbox component for React projects.

-tinylightbox comes as a set of component primitives that you can use to build your own lightbox.
+tinylight comes as a set of component primitives that you can use to build your own lightbox.
 It handles the heavy lifting of state management, so you can focus on user experience.

 ## Story